 Always ask – but consider the timing!

 Don’t ask for the sale during the first encounter with a prospect.
 That’s a little bit like asking someone to marry you on the first date or worse, during a random encounter at a bar.
-However, when you have carefully followed the sales process – done your due diligence and discovery, learned what the client values, qualified the fit, engaged effectively, presented a powerful proposal, addressed all concerns or objections, and negotiated the terms – you MUST ASK for the business.
+However, when you have carefully followed the sales process – done your due diligence and discovery, learned what the client values, qualified the fit, engaged effectively, presented a powerful proposal, addressed all concerns or objections, and negotiated the terms – you still MUST ASK for the business to close the sale.

 Further Reading – if you would like to dig deeper, consider these books: